sk-ys/redmine_versioned_file_cf/README.md

 <a id="ui-conversion-en"></a>
 ### Converting Existing Custom Fields from the UI

-On the custom field edit screen, this plugin adds a conversion button only for `File` and `File (revision-managed)` formats.
+The conversion button is shown only on the edit screen for custom fields of type `File` or `File (revision-managed)`.

-- `File` -> `File (revision-managed)`: converts the existing file custom field to the revision-managed format.
+- `File` -> `File (revision-managed)`: Converts the existing File custom field format to the revision-managed format.
-- `File (revision-managed)` -> `File`: converts the field back to the normal file format.
+- `File (revision-managed)` -> `File`: Converts back to the normal File custom field format.

-When converting from `File (revision-managed)` to `File`, all revision history in the `vfcf_file_revisions` table and any past attachments are deleted.
-The current file is kept as the normal file custom field attachment.
+When converting from `File (revision-managed)` to `File`, all revision history in the `vfcf_file_revisions` table and any past attachments are deleted, and only the latest file is kept as the normal File custom field attachment.

 <a id="maintenance-en"></a>
 ## Maintenance

 ### Remove orphan attachments

-If needed, you can remove orphan attachments whose container record has already been deleted.

-Run the following from your Redmine root directory:
+If needed, you can remove orphan attachments whose container record has already been deleted by running the following from your Redmine root directory:

 ```shell
 bundle exec rake versioned_file_cf:cleanup_orphan_attachments RAILS_ENV=production